kevinbowen777/djapi-library/README.md

          - [pytest](https://docs.pytest.org/en/latest/) sessions with
            [pytest-cov](https://pypi.org/project/pytest-cov/)
            [pytest-django](https://pypi.org/project/pytest-django/) (`coverage run -m pytest`)
-  - `run` command menu
+  - `run` and `drun` command menus

+    A collection of command shortcuts/aliases for frequently used Docker, Django, and Nox commands.
+For a local installation, use the `run` command file.
+For Docker installations, use the `drun` command file.
-    (adapted from Nick Janetakis' helpful [docker-django-example](https://github.com/nickjj/docker-django-example))
+    (adapted from Nick Janetakis' helpful [docker-django-example](https://github.com/nickjj/docker-django-example)) repository.

     You can run `./run` to get a list of commands and each command has documentation in the run file itself.
 This comes in handy to run various Docker commands because sometimes these commands can be a bit long to type.

     *If you get tired of typing `./run` you can always create a shell alias with `alias run=./run` in your `~/.bash_aliases` or equivalent file.
 Then you'll be able to run `run` instead of `./run`.*